-Methane is invisible – but it leaves a spectral fingerprint.
-By integrating the HySpex SWIR hyperspectral camera into the AISPECO LITE airborne pod, operators can detect, localize, and quantify methane and hydrocarbon emissions from safe stand-off distances using reflected solar radiation in the shortwave infrared spectrum.
+The AISPECO airborne methane detection system combines the HySpex SWIR hyperspectral camera with the AISPECO HELIUX LITE airborne pod to detect, localize, and quantify methane and hydrocarbon emissions from safe stand-off distances.

 This solution enables: